Kade-Powell/GitScribe/README.md

 # GitScribe

-- A tool to help you maintain a changelog file in your project with semantic versioning. currently it is under development and not ready for use.
+- A tool to help you maintain a changelog file in your project with semantic versioning.

 ## Installation